-Not thinking about the future would be a very bad sign.
-I simply must assume that my home will be finished someday; otherwise, one may as well declare me dead right now.
-So I continue to plan ahead, even though the future is always a moving target.
+I simply had to assume that I'd be able to finish my home someday; otherwise, one may as well have declared me dead.
+So I continued to plan ahead, even though the future was always a moving target.
+It was a struggle.

 This I fear would no longer be affordable.
-However, nature dealt a cruel blow this winter when the ice storm in March trashed several mountain laurel bushes, along with a couple of small trees, right along the line of sight between my house and the neighbors to the south.
+However, nature dealt a cruel blow the winter of 2018 when the ice storm in March trashed several mountain laurel bushes, along with a couple of small trees, right along the line of sight between my house and the neighbors to the south.

-Consequently I'll need to do something, so I think I'll plant a whole bunch of forsythia.
+Consequently I'll need to do something, so I think I'll plant a whole bunch of forsythia and let it grow wild.
 It would be especially nice to have that splash of color in the spring.

 220-V Garage Outlet

 For a long time I'd planned on installing a charging station for an electric car.
-It's now unlikely I can afford a new car, so the charging station is unnecessary.
-But, with tighter finances comes a need to reinstate my business, and for that I'll need a 220-volt outlet in the garage for a compressor.
-So, the original plan is more or less reinstated.
+I can no longer afford a new car, so the charging station was unnecessary.
+But, with tighter finances came a need to reinstate my business, and for that I'd need a 220-volt outlet in the garage for an air compressor.
+So, the original plan remained in effect—sort of.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.